 St Thomas Street & Joiner Street

 At London Bridge the Grade II listed brickwork wall along St Thomas Street and the Grade II listed Warren Trusses at Joiner Street were both refurbished.
-NR worked closely with English Heritage, the Railway Heritage Trust and the Southwark Conservation officer to uphold high levels workmanship.
+Network Rail worked closely with English Heritage, the Railway Heritage Trust and the Southwark Conservation officer to uphold high levels workmanship.

 Train shed roof